Weather

 What to Do

-Beaches & watersports: Because it's still summer in Peru, locals tend to flock to the beaches.
-The sport of surfing is growing in Peru, and many beach towns north of Lima like Cabo Blanco (home of the "Peruvian pipe"), Chicama, and Máncora offer great surf conditions and a relaxed vibe.
-Kiteboarding, stand-up paddleboarding, diving, and whale- and dolphin-watching are popular as well.
-These towns, along with beaches south of Lima, are great for lazing on the sand.
+Beaches & watersports: Because it's still summer in Peru, locals flock to the beaches.
+Surfing is growing in Peru, and many beach towns north of Lima, like Cabo Blanco (home of the "Peruvian pipe"), Chicama, and Máncora, offer great surf conditions and a relaxed vibe.
+Kiteboarding, standup paddleboarding, diving, and whale- and dolphin-watching are also popular.
+These towns and beaches south of Lima are great for lazing on the sand.

-Trekking: Peru has long attracted lovers of the great outdoors and trekking is the most popular activity; however, March tends to be one of the wettest months in the Andes.
-For those who don't mind a little rain, there are numerous overnight opportunities; here is a list of the Best 10 Treks in Peru.
-For shorter hikes, here's a list of the best Day Hikes in the Sacred Valley near Cusco including visits to waterfalls, caves, and hot springs.
+Trekking: Peru has long attracted lovers of the great outdoors, and trekking is the most popular activity.
+However, March tends to be one of the wettest months in the Andes.
+There are numerous overnight opportunities for those who don't mind a little rain; here is a list of the Best 10 Treks in Peru.
+For shorter hikes, here's a list of the best Day Hikes in the Sacred Valley near Cusco, including visits to waterfalls, caves, and hot springs.

-Fiesta de la Vendimia: If you happen to be in Lima in March, this is a great festival to witness.
+Fiesta de la Vendimia, Lima.
+If you happen to be in Lima in March, this is a great festival to witness.
 The festival is 75 years old and celebrates the ancestry and varieties of Peru, especially the turning of grapes into wine.
-The celebration is even bigger if you're visiting the southern coast's two main wine regions, Lunahuaná and Ica, with harvest festivals and grape stomping.
+The celebration is even bigger if you visit the southern coast's two main wine regions, Lunahuaná and Ica, with harvest festivals and grape stomping.

-Semana Santa: Since 85-90% of Peruvian's are Catholic, the week leading up to Easter (either March or April) is an especially holy week, where festivities and processions are carried out along the streets (especially in Ayacucho).
+Semana Santa, Nationwide.
+Since 85-90% of Peruvians are Catholic, the week leading up to Easter (either March or April) is an especially holy week, during which festivities and processions are carried out along the streets (especially in Ayacucho).

-Festival del Verano Negro: The first week of March is the end of the nation’s largest celebration of Afro-Peruvian culture in Chincha, Peru’s cultural capital of African heritage.
+Festival del Verano Negro, Chincha.
+The first week of March is the end of the nation's largest celebration of Afro-Peruvian culture in Chincha, Peru's cultural capital of African heritage.
 This is a fun celebration of Afro-Peruvian customs, so you can expect plenty of dancing, gastronomy, poetry competitions, and street parades.

 More Helpful Information